feilipu/z88dk-libraries/ff/readme.md

 ## Preparation

+Please check that your diskio layer is working correctly, using the example program in `examples/diskio_check.c'.

-First configure the library to suit your requirements by adjusting the `source/ffconf.h` file to provide the functions you need.
+Then configure the library to suit your requirements by adjusting the `source/ffconf.h` file to provide the functions you need.
+You will then use this `ffconf.h` file to provide the options you included.
+This is a current limitation of z88dk, whereby it can only provide one third party library header file.

-The library can be compiled using the following command lines in Linux, with the `+target` modified to be relevant to your machine.
+The ff library can be compiled using the following command lines in Linux, with the `+target` modified to be relevant to your machine.

 `zcc +target -lm -x -SO3 --opt-code-size -clib=sdcc_ix --max-allocs-per-node200000 @ff.lst -o ff`